What is the NETWORKDAYS.INTL Function?

 - November 23, 2017 – Thanksgiving Day

 - January 1, 2018 – New Year

-Now if I consider that the weekend falls on Saturday and Sunday, using the start date, end date and holidays given, I can calculate the number of working days.
+If we consider that the weekend falls on Saturday and Sunday, using the start date, end date and holidays given, we can calculate the number of working days.

 The formula to use would be:

 Using this formula, we will get the number of working days as 273.